If you are on this article, it is to discover the definition of misophonia . But ask yourself these few questions first:

 The effects of misophonia

 Disorders linked to misophonia cause a number of negative reactions which can be classified as mild to severe.
 Misophones report a range of physiological, emotional and cognitive responses.
-If you have a mild reaction, you may feel anxious, uncomfortable, the urge to flee, and disgust.
+If you have a mild reaction, you may feel anxious, uncomfortable, fleeing and disgust.
 Whereas if you have a severe response, the sound can cause intense rage, hatred, anger, fear, panic and emotional distress.
 In the most severe cases, some misophones may have such negative thoughts and such a painful physical feeling that they want to fight and attack the person or object causing the trigger.

 What causes misophonia?